alexitopro/search-ai-agent/README.md

 # search-ai-agent
 JobFetcher is an AI Search Agent designed to retrieve job postings from selected sources and match them to user preferences based on a description provided by the user.
-Whether you're looking for your dream job or exploring new opportunities, JobFetch simplifies the process by delivering tailored job recommendations.
+Whether you're looking for your dream job or exploring new opportunities, JobFetcher simplifies the process by delivering tailored job recommendations.
 ## How it works
 1. User Input: The user provides a job description describing the type of job they're interested in.
 2. Source Selection: The agent retrieves job postings from predefined sources.